 DI MARGHERITA CESERANI

-The latest OPEC and non-OPEC Ministerial Meeting was held at the beginning of October and a new direction in the international energy policy has been implemented by countries among which Saudi Arabia.
-In fact, the proposal to cut oil production by 2 million barrels per day passed, meaning for Washington and the Western countries that they will have to seriously consider OPEC+’s leverage in the future.
+The latest OPEC and non-OPEC Ministerial Meeting was held at the beginning of October and a new direction in the international energy policy has been decided by countries among which Saudi Arabia.
+The proposal to cut oil production by 2 million barrels per day passed, meaning that Washington and the Western countries will seriously have to consider OPEC+’s leverage in the future.

 The 70s oil crises

 The first time oil supply was employed as a strategic tool in the geopolitical game dates back to 1973, when the Arab countries called an embargo and suspended exports to the West in reaction to their support to Israel in the Yom Kippur War.
 Being the industrialised American and West European sectors mainly reliant on oil, such move prompted them to reconsider dependency on this kind of natural resource.
 Moreover, the need to look for alternative producers was linked to the aim of reducing further economic implications amidst the Cold War.

 Another energy crisis coincided five years later with the outbreak of the Iranian Revolution.
 The Iranian bottleneck was quickly compensated by other OPEC countries, which covered the global demand by increasing their manufacturing output.
 However, barrel prices experienced a significant increase up in the market to an average of 98$.
 The Western attempts to sign new contracts in a short time tipped the trading scales in OPEC’s favour.

 The historical background tells us that energy can be well played out as a constraining device in the international arena when countries are interest-driven.
 Are the Middle East and partners employing international energy issues as a coercive tool today?